 We’re huge fans of theme parks — we’ve visited many in several countries around the world!
 When we moved to Idaho from Virginia, we were sad to leave Busch Gardens behind.
 For years, I’d heard about Lagoon Amusement Park in Utah, so we decided to make the drive down to check it out.
 We were pretty happy with what we found which is why it was pretty easy to come up with our Top 5 Rides at Lagoon Amusement Park!

-Lagoon Amusement Park in Farmington, Utah has great rides, roller coasters and attractions for families and thrill-seekers.
-It’s also home to Cannibal, which holds the record for tallest, steepest roller coaster in the world.
-Lagoon is a short drive from Salt Lake City and has hotels, restaurants and shopping nearby.
+Lagoon Amusement Park in Farmington, Utah has great rides, roller coasters, and attractions for families and thrill-seekers.
+It’s also home to Cannibal, which holds the record for the tallest, steepest roller coaster in the world.
+Lagoon is a short drive from Salt Lake City and has hotels, restaurants, and shopping nearby.

 Before we get into the best rides Lagoon has to offer (and another big one is in the works!), let’s take a moment to talk about the park.
 We’d love to share our review and overall impressions of this family-friendly destination!